 - From the Schedule Maintenance Alerts list, click Alert ID to view alert details page.

-These schedule maintenance alerts shift to monitoring alerts once the schedule maintenance window completes.
+These schedule maintenance alerts shift to monitoring alerts after the schedule maintenance window completes.
 To view the history of the monitoring alerts, you can view the comments and click the Schedule Maintenance button to view schedule maintenance window details.

 Multiple maintenance periods